top of page

 3. Navigation

 The navigation page was one of the most confusing pages for the participants while testing.
-To address confusion, we introduced a navigational section with images for clarity, simplifying the user journey and reducing language-related difficulties.
+We introduced a navigational section with images for clarity to address confusion, simplifying the user journey and reducing language-related difficulties.
 This can be imitated throughout the navigation bar.

 Redesign of homepage